jni/git-tutorial/1-theory.md

 In git, repositories can be replicated, either in full or in part, as many times as necessary.
-Git hashes enable this: since every version has a commit hash that is practically guaranteed to be unique, as well as one or more _parent_ commits that are also hashed, it is trivially easy to reason about duplicated versions of the history.
+Git hashes enable this: since every version has a commit hash that is practically guaranteed to be unique, as well as one or more _parent_ commits that are also hashed, it is easy to reason about duplicated versions of the history.

 In addition to enabling backups, this also helps with collaboration, but adds